antmicro/com-express-7-baseboard/doc/source/peripherals.md

 ## SFI / KR

 1 HS channel needs to be configured (e.g. CH A) for 10G-KR, configure the other HS channel for XFI per the attached instructions,  and use Data Switch to connect CH A to CH B (DST_CONTROL_1/2 registers).
-Using OR resistors, SFI can be directly connected to KR on COM Express 7, omiting the `TLK10232CTR` IC.
+By using OR resistors, SFI can be directly connected to 10GBase-KR pins on COM Express Type 7, eliminating the need for the TLK10232CTR IC.
+This configuration is intended for modules that support SFI-compatible interfaces on 10GBase-KR pins, such as the SolidRun LX2160A

 ## 10GbE on backplane connector